bitpay/bitcore/packages/bitcore-wallet-client/README.header.md

 Note that the scripts created two files named `irene.dat` and `tomas.dat`.
 With these files you can get status, generate addresses, create proposals, sign transactions, etc.

+## Steath addresses implementation details (Bitcoin cash)

+Each bitcore-wallet-client wallet have only one stealth address.
+The address has at least 2 public key.
+One for scanning.

+To avoid the need of requesting new pub key of all copayers, given a wallet extended public key: xPub0, xPub1, ... xPubN, the stealh address composed by:

+1. Scan Key:

+The scan key is created from the derivation `/2/0` from wallet's base address xPub (normally m/44'/0'/0').

+For multisig wallets, the choseen public key is the first, in lexical order, of all wallet's pubkeys corresponding to m/2/0 derivation, expressed in compressed form.

+2. Spend Keys

+The spend keys are created from the derivation `/2/1` from wallet's base address.
+Spend keys must be ordered before creating the steath address